 The use of recycled content in manufacturing can contribute significantly to reducing the environmental impact of products.
-Secondary materials such as steel, aluminum, cobalt and nickel are already available on the market for EV batteries, but high-quality recycling processes for used batteries and the use of these recyclates for battery production must be further promoted.
-In particular, the use of secondary lithium, which is currently often only recovered in small proportions from battery recycling, plays a decisive role, as the battery cell technologies established on the market are based on this raw material and demand is increasing drastically.9 In Article 8(2) of the EU Batteries Regulation, recycled content targets for lithium, lead, cobalt and nickel in EV batteries will be legally required for the first time from 2032 on and increased again from 2036.
+Secondary materials such as steel, aluminum, cobalt and nickel are already available on the market for EV batteries7, but high-quality recycling processes for used batteries and the use of these recyclates for battery production must be further promoted.
+In particular, the use of secondary lithium plays a decisive role here, as the battery cell technologies established on the market are based on this raw material and demand is increasing dramatically.8 Currently, secondary lithium is almost exclusively produced from industrial waste.
+In Article 8(2) of the EU Batteries Regulation, recycled content targets for lithium, lead, cobalt and nickel in EV batteries will be legally required for the first time from 2032 on and increased again from 2036.
 This is an important signal for the recycling industry to build up corresponding capacities.
-From DUH's point of view, however, a decisive aspect here is the calculation method: waste from battery production (post-industrial recycled content (PIR)) should not be included in the recycled content targets so that this measure actually promotes the use of post-consumer recycled content (PCR), the recycling of which is currently still economically unattractive.
+From DUH's point of view, however, a decisive aspect here is the calculation method: waste from battery production (post-industrial recycled content (PIR)) should not be included in the recycled content targets so that this measure actually promotes the use of postconsumer recycled content (PCR), the recycling of which is currently still economically unattractive.
+There are generally already sufficient economic incentives for the recycling of production waste.
+Excluding PIR from recycled content targets would also create incentives to make more efficient use of the resource potential of LIBs from e-waste and portable batteries.

 There is also considerable potential in the use of recycled plastics, which is why binding targets for the use of plastic recyclates in EV batteries should also be set.
 The EU draft of the VDEoL (13.07.2023) proposes such targets for vehicles for the first time, but the regulation would not apply to batteries.
-When calculating recycled content targets for plastics, it should also be noted that pyrolysis or gasification technologies should not be included.
+When calculating recycled content targets for plastics, it should also be noted that pyrolysis or gasification technologies should not be included.9